adarwash/Striveas-ProjectManager/README-calendar-integration.md

-# Shared Calendar Integration
+# Calendar Integration System

-This feature allows users to link their external calendars (Google Calendar, Microsoft Outlook, and iCal feeds) with the Project Tracker application.
+This feature allows users to link their external calendars (Google Calendar, Microsoft Outlook, and iCal feeds) with the HiveIT Portal application.

 ## Features